 At Whiston in the parish of Prescot, "in the reign of Richard II. the Lathoms had estates here, which descended through several generations; and the Torbocks, of whom the Lathoms were a branch, were, at a very remote period, possessed of Rudgate, in this manor."

 The parish of Huyton was another ancient family seat.
 "The Lathoms were early proprietors, being mentioned in the reign of Henry III.
 The original church was of considerable antiquity, having been granted to the priory of Burscough, at the time of its foundation, by the first (aforementioned) Robert de Lathom."

-Important Dates for the Leatghan family
+Early History of the Leatghan family

 This web page shows only a small excerpt of our Leatghan research.
 Another 106 words (8 lines of text) covering the years 1200, 1610, 1677 and are included under the topic Early Leatghan History in all our PDF Extended History products and printed products wherever possible.

 Leatghan Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Leatghan are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Leatghan include: Latham, Lathem, Lathom and others.